MarcoAmato/ILS-survey/README.md

 Setup completed
 ------

-Generate lists with ILS
+Generate ILS plots for lists
 ======
 Once set up the correct dataset, you can run the file **__main__.py**

-- You are asked to select a method to create the list.
-These methods are indicated in the Abstract section.
+You are asked to select a list method which plot will be created.
-- The ILS of the list generated is computed and printed in the following ways:
-    - mean of similarity measurements
-    - Plot:LDA
-    - Genre:JACC
-    - mean of Plot:LDA and Genre:JACC
+The plot will follow this standard:
+- The x-axis shows a list of labels for the various lists in the selected method (when explicit labels are missing, a series of numbers from 0 to n will be shown)
+- For each x value (namely, for each list) there is a corresponding dot that has y value equals to the ILS of the list computed by mean similarity.
+- It is shown a blue vertical line that has y equals to the mean of 20 random sampled movies in the top 100 movies by popularity.
+This serves as a reference point.